No. Your stablecoin wallet balance is not covered by FDIC insurance.

 USD Checking Account | Stablecoin Wallet | |

-Backed by | US dollars at Regent Bank | Stablecoin issuer reserves (Bridge or Circle) |
+Value backed by | US government | Stablecoin issuer reserves |